PapaniaP/weather_app/README.md

 # Weather App

-This is a simple weather app project created to learn JavaScript and API implementation.
-With this app, users can check the current weather conditions for a location by entering the city name.
+This is a weather app that allows users to check current weather conditions for any location.
+The app features a clean, responsive design with real-time weather updates.

 ## Project Overview

 - **Type:** Web Development
-- **Date:** September 2023
+- **Date:** Updated March 2024
 - **Technology Stack:** HTML, CSS, JavaScript

-## Why I Created This

-- This was a project I created in order to practice my frontend abilities.
-- I decided to do this specific component/app to learn new things, in this case, API integration was the priority
+## Features

+- **Current Weather**: Get real-time weather data for any city worldwide
+- **Geolocation**: Automatically detects user location on page load
+- **Temperature Units**: Toggle between Celsius and Fahrenheit
+- **Responsive Design**: Works on all device sizes from mobile to desktop
+- **Accessibility**: ARIA attributes and semantic HTML for better accessibility
+- **Performance Optimized**: Data caching to reduce API calls
+- **Error Handling**: Graceful error handling with user-friendly messages

 <!-- ![Weather App Screenshot 1](images/weather-app-1.png)